Grin-42/PingConnectivityTester/README.md

 Additional troubleshooting info:

-The standard threshold of packet loss is 4%.
+-The standard threshold of packet loss is 4%.
 There will be a lot of random Down results under normal conditions.
 The main thing to look for is repeated Down results, particularly if there are multiple consistent down results at the same time.

-The first IP in the list is most likely your router and the IP after your router is your ISP gateway.
+-The first IP in the list is most likely your router and the IP after your router is your ISP gateway.

-8.8.8.8 is the public Google DNS server, 1.1.1.1 is the public Cloudflare DNS server.
+-8.8.8.8 is the public Google DNS server, 1.1.1.1 is the public Cloudflare DNS server.

-It is useful to run this from at least two devices on the network simultaneously.
+-It is useful to run this from at least two devices on the network simultaneously.